 It’s such a broad thesis that I suspect it’s easy to find examples to back it and hard to disprove.
-I’d say the most valuable advice in the book is this: don’t praise children for ability or talent, ‘you’re so clever’ and so on.
+I’d say the most valuable advice in the book is this: don’t praise children for ability or talent.
 You’ll leave them fearing eventual failure, that you’ll see them turn out not to be no genius after all and be forever disappointed.
 Instead praise their successes for the effort and work that went into them.
-They’ll grow to treat setbacks like Jordan’s missed shots.

 Ántonia is a truly well-written character, and Carther is a master at both people and landscapes.

-Though it is Turing’s name in the title, the book centres on the work of the Hungarian émigré and polymath John von Neumann to build the general-purpose ENIAC computer in the years up to 1946.
+Though it is Turing’s name in the title, the book centres on the work of the Hungarian polymath John von Neumann, in the United States, to build the general-purpose ENIAC computer in the years up to 1946.
 Von Neumann, Teller and other hawks thought the best route to world peace was a ‘preventive’ hydrogen bomb strike on the Soviet Union, and the computer was intended to use their newly-invented Monte Carlo methods to simulate thermonuclear explosion.
-Thankfully that bomb was never dropped, peaceful uses for the computer were found in biology and meteorology, and the result of the von Neumann architecture is the digital world we now live in.
+Thankfully that particular bomb was never dropped, peaceful uses for the computer were found in biology and meteorology, and the result of the von Neumann architecture is the digital world we now live in.

 In some sort of crude sense which no vulgarity, no humor, no overstatement can quite extinguish, the physicists have known sin; and this is a knowledge which they cannot lose. — Robert Oppenheimer